fallen-icarus/cardano-swaps/README.md

 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
 The reason for this is that, on Cardano, all ADA at an address is delegated entirely or not at all.
 So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is delegating.

 ### Swap Config
-Siloing is accomplished by passing an extra parameter to the plutus contract before officially compiling it.
-Here is the extra parameter data type:
+Siloing is accomplished by passing an extra parameter to the swap plutus contract before officially compiling it.
+Here is the extra parameter's data type:

 ``` Haskell
 data SwapConfig = SwapConfig